hezy18/ImmersRec/R-Eg9k.md

 Dear reviewer,

 Thank you for your great effort!
-Here's some extra detail
+Here's the extra detail.

 **W2** consdering MLP module.
 We substitute MLP with self-attention module for immersion prediction.
 Here shows the overall results of recommendation task (ImmersRec-att). **Bold** repesents the best performance of every backbone.